 In feudal Japan, Kagome meets a half-demon named Inuyasha.
 Together, they must search for the shards of the Shikon Jewel after Kagome accidentally shatters it and causing them to spread across feudal Japan.
 They are joined on their quest by a little demon fox named Shippo, a lecherous monk named Miroku, and a demon exterminator named Sango.

-In Volume 19, the story arc about Sango’s younger brother Kohaku concludes when Kagura, of “offspring” of Naraku, arrives with demons to get Kohaku back.
-During the fight with Kagura, Inuyasha entrusts Kohaku with Kagome; unfortunately, things with Kohaku aren’t what they appear to be.
+In Volume 19, the story arc about Sango’s younger brother Kohaku concludes when Kagura, an “offspring” of Naraku, arrives with demons to get Kohaku back.
+During the fight with Kagura, Inuyasha entrusts Kohaku with Kagome.
+Unfortunately, things with Kohaku aren’t what they appear to be.

 In the next story, Inuyasha’s brother Sesshomaru consults an old friend of his father’s about a transformation he had seen Inuyasha undergo in an earlier volume of the series.
 Sesshomaru learns that Inuyasha’s sword, Tetsusaiga, holds an answer to Sesshomaru’s question.